kairos-io/kairos-docs/content/en/docs/Advanced/partition_encryption.md

   # Replace with your github user and un-comment the line below:
   # - github:mudler
 ```

+## Discoverable Key Management Server (KMS)

+By setting `kcrypt.challenger.mdns` to `true` in the config, Kairos will try to
+discover the KMS using the [mdns protocol](https://en.wikipedia.org/wiki/Multicast_DNS).
+For that to work, the `kcrypt.challenger.challenger_server` options should also
+be a domain ending in `.local`.
+If a server exists in the same network and responds to the request,
+Kairos will use the information from the response to connect to the server.

+The server running in the kubernetes cluster (See the [Components section](#components)) does not
+implement the mDNS protocol and thus it won't respond to the client's request.
+That is because
+the server is running inside Kubernetes, which has its own network and it won't receive
+the client's broadcast message.

+A server is needed that runs in the same network as the Kairos node and responds
+with the IP address and port where the KMS is reachable.
+There may be tools that can be configured for the job, but we also provide a little
+utility that does exactly that: https://github.com/kairos-io/simple-mdns-server/

+The process to deploy the KMS is similar to the [Online mode](#online-mode).
+An example on how to test this feature locally, can be found [in this document](https://github.com/kairos-io/kcrypt-challenger/blob/main/mdns-notes.md).

 ## Troubleshooting
 - Invoking `/system/discovery/kcrypt-discovery-challenger` without arguments returns the TPM pubhash.